joist-orm/joist-orm/docs/docs/goals/great-tests.md

 See the [factories](../testing/test-factories.md) for more information on custom flags.

-## Fast Enough Tests
+## Fast Tests

 Slow tests can kill productivity and dis-incentivize testing in general, so Joist tries to make tests as fast as possible.

 Joist does not have a specific approach/feature that enables fast tests, other than:

-- The `flush_database` stored procedure makes db resets a single database call instead of `N` calls (i.e. 1 per table in your schema)
+- The `flush_database` stored procedure makes db resets a single database call instead of `N` calls (i.e. 1 `DELETE` per table in your schema)
-- Using build-time code generation means Joist does not need to scan the schema at runtime/boot time.
+- Joist's use of build-time code generation means it does not need to scan the schema at runtime/boot time.

 In small projects, you can generally expect: